rnreich/recursive-symmetric-adversarial-ensemble/README.md

 **Neural cryptography implementation**

 Instead of transmitting an intelligence flag of 0 to 1 linearly, shuffle it using a key or multiple keys.
-The network will output different results for each key and pretent to know nothing if the user does not hold any of those keys.
+The network will output different results for each key and pretend to know nothing if the user does not hold any of those keys.

 --------------------------------------------------------------------------------